pingcap/docs-cn/check-before-deployment.md

 >
 > - `sysctl -p` is to make the configuration effective without restarting the system.

+## Set temporary spaces for TiDB instances (Recommended)

+Some operations in TiDB require writing temporary files to the server, so it is necessary to ensure that the operating system user that runs TiDB has sufficient permissions to read and write to the target directory.
+If you do not start the TiDB instance with the `root` privilege, you need to check the directory permissions and set them correctly.

+- TiDB work area

+    Operations that consume a significant amount of memory, such as hash table construction and sorting, might write temporary data to disk to reduce memory consumption and improve stability.
+The disk location for writing is defined by the configuration item [`tmp-storage-path`](/tidb-configuration-file.md#tmp-storage-path).
+With the default configuration, make sure that the user that runs TiDB has read and write permissions to the temporary folder (usually `/tmp`) of the operating system.

+- `Fast Online DDL` work area

+    When the variable [`tidb_ddl_enable_fast_reorg`](/system-variables.md#tidb_ddl_enable_fast_reorg-new-in-v630) is set to `ON` (the default value in v6.5.0 and later versions), `Fast Online DDL` is enabled, and some DDL operations need to read and write temporary files in filesystems.
+The location is defined by the configuration item [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630).
+You need to ensure that the user that runs TiDB has read and write permissions for that directory of the operating system.
+Taking the default directory `/tmp/tidb` as an example:

+    > **Note:**
+    >
+    > If DDL operations on large objects exist in your application, it is highly recommended to configure an independent large file system for [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630).

+    ```shell
+    sudo mkdir /tmp/tidb
+    ```

+    If the `/tmp/tidb` directory already exists, make sure the write permission is granted.

+    ```shell
+    sudo chmod -R 777 /tmp/tidb
+    ```

+    > **Note:**
+    >
+    > If the directory does not exist, TiDB will automatically create it upon startup.
+If the directory creation fails or TiDB does not have the read and write permissions for that directory, [`Fast Online DDL`](/system-variables.md#tidb_ddl_enable_fast_reorg-new-in-v630) might experience unpredictable issues during runtime.

 ## Check and stop the firewall service of target machines

 In TiDB clusters, the access ports between nodes must be open to ensure the transmission of information such as read and write requests and data heartbeats.
 In common online scenarios, the data interaction between the database and the application service and between the database nodes are all made within a secure network.
 Therefore, if there are no special security requirements, it is recommended to stop the firewall of the target machine.
 Otherwise, refer to [the port usage](/hardware-and-software-requirements.md#network-requirements) and add the needed port information to the allowlist of the firewall service.